castorm/kafka-connect-http/README.md

 ---
 <a name="request"/>

-### HttpRequestFactory: Preparing a HttpRequest
+### HttpRequestFactory: Creating a HttpRequest
-The first thing our connector will need to do is preparing a `HttpRequest`
+The first thing our connector will need to do is creating a `HttpRequest`.

 > #### `http.request.factory`
 > ```java